microsoftgraph/group-membership-management/UI/Documentation/UISetup.md

                                         -Verbose
 Follow the instructions on the screen.

-Note:
+Notes:
-DevTenantId <app-tenant-id> - If the application is going to be installed in a different tenant, set that tenant id here.
+- DevTenantId <app-tenant-id> - If the application is going to be installed in a different tenant, set that tenant id here.
-TenantId <keyvault-tenant-id> - This is the tenant where your GMM resources are located, i.e. keyvaults, storage account.
+- TenantId <keyvault-tenant-id> - This is the tenant where your GMM resources are located, i.e. keyvaults, storage account.
 If you only have one tenant, these will be set to the same tenant id.

+> After running the script, ensure that the following api permissions are granted to the `<solutionAbbreviation>`-webapi-`<environmentAbbreviation>` application: User.Read, User.ReadBasic.All

 ## Update UI/Web API application settings